On the essays shelf:

 A Collection of Essays, by George Orwell

-While I admire and love both 1984 and Animal Farm (and have done so, really, since I was first introduced them, in junior high and high school), it was when I was introduced to George Orwell’s essays that I really fell in love with the man.
-He wrote an essay about Charles Dickens that I consider one of the greatest things ever written about that author.
-His scope is broad: he writes about Kipling, about boys’ magazines, about politics and language.
+While I admire and love both 1984 and Animal Farm (and have done so, really, since I was first introduced them, in junior high and high school), it was when I was introduced to George Orwell’s essays that I really started to understand the sheer scope of what he accomplished.
+His scope is broad: he wrote about Dickens, Kipling, about boys’ magazines, about politics and language.
+As a member of the police in colonial India, he saw first-hand what colonialism/imperialism meant and looked like (His “Shooting an Elephant” is an essential essay on imperialism and what it DID).
 His political journey is well-known, so I won’t go over that in detail here.
-Like many of his generation on the Left, the Spanish Civil War was a real wake-up call about the true nature of Communism, and he spoke out about it, wrote a book about it, and was shunned by his more ideologically pure comrades.
-This was a common thing at the time.
-The 20th century, in many ways, is the murderous story of various political ideologies which, when taken to their final conclusion, are revealed as deadly.
-(See my review from yesterday of the devastating film The Blue Kite.)
-But that was not at all clear at the beginning of, say, Communism, or even Socialism.
-It took a very clear mind, an autodidactic mind, an independent thinker, to look around him and say, “This will lead to no good.”
+Like many of his generation on the Left, the Spanish Civil War was a wake-up call (for those willing to be awakened) and he spoke out about it, wrote a book about it, and was shunned by his more ideologically “pure” comrades.
+The 20th century, in many ways, is the story of various political ideologies which, when taken to their inevitable extremes, are revealed to be justifications for almost anything, for any horror: genocide, murder, assassination, poverty, oppression.
+But that was not at all clear in the wild winds of the 1930s, and it took a very clear mind, an autodidactic mind, an independent thinker, to look around him and say, “This is no good.
+No good at all.”

 Nobody congratulates you for proving them wrong.
-Christopher Hitchens’ book Why Orwell Matters goes into those political divisions in terms of Orwell: how the Left see him, how the Right see him, how is “used” by both sides, while both sides conveniently forget the elements that do not shore up their cause.
+Nobody congratulates you for being right first, before everybody else comes around.
+Christopher Hitchens’ book Why Orwell Matters goes into those political divisions in terms of Orwell: how the Left see him, how the Right see him, how is “used” by both sides, while both sides conveniently forget the elements that do not line up with their ideology.
 Orwell does not fit into a neat political box.
 He was a Marxist.
-This automatically makes him suspect with the Right.
 But he also wrote one of the greatest books about totalitarian thinking of all time.
-He called it by its proper name.
 Those who say something is “Orwellian” often confuse the matter, conflating the book with the man, as in: he approved of totalitarian thinking.
-Hitchens goes into all of that in his book.
-I highly recommend it.
+“Orwell” = Fascism.
+An amazing thing.

 For example, this essay today.

-It is a grueling and bitter memoir-type essay about his years in an English boarding school.
-Christopher Hitchens (again), in his memoir Hitch-22: A Memoir, has an entire chapter about the English boarding school experience, and how it is difficult to get Americans to understand it, since we don’t have that tradition in our country.
+It is a grueling and bitter personal essay about his years in an English boarding school.
+Christopher Hitchens (again), in his memoir Hitch-22: A Memoir, has an entire chapter about the English boarding school experience, and how it is difficult to get Americans to understand it, since we don’t have that tradition here.
 Poet W.H.
-Auden compared the English boarding school to a “totalitarian regime”, but that is just one of many many many quotes from writers of that generation and others (20th century writers) who opened up about what it was like in those places: the hardship, the bullying, the sexual abuse, the horrible food, the beating.
-All designed to break a child’s spirit and independence.
+Auden compared the English boarding school to a “totalitarian regime”, and that is just one of many many (many!) quotes from 20th century writers who opened up about what it was like in those places: the hardship, the bullying, the sexual abuse, the horrible food, the beating – and what such deprivation did to the boys who experienced it.
+It was designed to break a child’s spirit and independence.

 One of the most awful reproaches in the school’s arsenal of psychological torture – Orwell catches it very well in his essay “Such Such Were the Joys” – was the one about one’s sickly ingratitude: the selfish refusal to shape up after all that had been done on one’s behalf.
 Of course I now recognize this as the working model, drawn from monotheistic religion, where love is compulsory and must be offered to a higher being whom one must necessarily also fear.
 This moral blackmail is based on a quintessential servility.

-Orwell’s honesty in “Such, Such Were the Joys” is still a high watermark to those who wish to up-end their biographies in memoir fashion.
+Orwell’s honesty in “Such, Such Were the Joys” is still a high watermark in the way-too-clogged personal essay genre.
 This is how you do it.

 Orwell starts the essay with the sentence: